-Applying for finance can be a slow, frustrating and disappointing process.
+Applying for funding for growth can be a slow, frustrating and disappointing process.
 But your chances of success are increased if you prepare well and apply innovative thinking when developing the motivation to support your application.
 Being clear about your motivation and requirements will put you in a strong position when engaging with investors and financiers.

 Why do you need the funding?